Armen Deukmedjian, MD

 Amir Ahmadian, MD

-Dr. Amir Ahmadian MD, is a Fellowship trained Neurosurgeon who specializes in complex minimally invasive spine surgery.
+Dr. Amir Ahmadian MD, is a Fellowship-trained Neurosurgeon who specializes in complex minimally invasive spine surgery.
 He earned his bachelor’s degree in Neuroscience and Behavior Biology at Emory University in Atlanta, GA.
-He attended Medical College of Georgia School of Medicine where he obtained his M.D. degree at the top of his class as member of Alpha Omega Alpha honor society.
+He attended Medical College of Georgia School of Medicine where he obtained his M.D. degree at the top of his class as a member of Alpha Omega Alpha honor society.

 2445 Country Place Blvd, Suite #102, Trinity, FL 34655